Rokoko/studio-command-api-examples/README.md

 Parameter | Description
 --- | ---
-enabled | pass the true/false value in order to activate or deactivate currently configurated live stream
+enabled | pass the true/false value in order to toggle the currently configured livestream on/off

 ## Playback
 Take control of several properties of playback based on a given control flag